anthonymaitz/anthony.maitz.info/resume.md

 - ["NBK Evolution: How would it all go down now?"] – Producer
 - [Movie Mob] – Editor, Interaction Designer, Developer

 > Tony created a department and executed numerous projects that never seemed possible to see through.
-He's a hard worker and an asset to a team--especially one that thinks outside of the box.
-His pitching and selling skills are the best in the biz, and can charm a room like no other.
+He's a hard worker and an asset to a team, especially one that thinks outside of the box.
+His pitching and selling skills are the best in the biz, and he can charm a room like no other.
 > [Steph Sklar]